 This post may contain affiliate links.
 Read the full disclosure

 Are you looking for the perfect 1 day in Venice itinerary?
 If you’re short on time, there are a lot of places to visit Venice in 1 day!
+It might not give you the time to explore deep, but you can definitely see some of the highlights that make this floating city so special.

 When people think of Venice, they often imagine a city of romance and mystery.
 And while that is certainly true, there is much more to see and do in this amazing city.
-With so much to explore, it can be difficult to know where to start, especially if you only have one day in Venice.
+With so much to explore, it can be difficult to know where to start, especially if you only have one day in Venice, Italy.

 That’s why we’ve put together this one-day Venice itinerary – so you can make the most of your time in one of the most beautiful cities on earth!